Yang Jian (Song dynasty): Tax policies

-While he was in Ru Prefecture, one of his subordinates named Du Gongcai (杜公才) came up with a plan to acquire land deeds from commoners and increase tax revenue.
+While he was in Ru Prefecture, one of his subordinates named Du Gongcai (杜公才) came up with a plan to acquire land deeds from commoners and increase tax revenues.
 In 1116, Yang Jian created a Public Lands Bureau (公田所) in Jingxi Circuit to manage wastelands and tax-exempt lands.
 Commoners were forced to become tenant farmers and pay rent, and those who opposed the policy were cangued and imprisoned.
-This was later applied in the regions of Jingdong and Huainan, and rent was collected even on nonarable land like abandoned embankments, abandoned weirs, barren hills, beaches and silted rivers.
-In areas affected by floods or drought, no tax breaks were given.
+This was later applied in the regions of Jingdong and Huainan, and rent was collected even on nonarable lands like abandoned embankments, abandoned weirs, barren hills, beaches and silted rivers.Even in areas affected by floods or drought, no tax breaks were given.
 Fishermen in Ji and Yun Prefectures were forced to pay taxes based on the number of boats in their possession.
 These measures increased a typical county's tax revenues by more than 100,000 strings of cash coins, which pleased the emperor.